 Gender Equality: Where are we now?

-Our aim with atom*innen is first of all to inform.
-We want to emphasize that, despite some progress within the last decades, there are still too few girls in Austria (and in Europe in general) who choose physics as a career.
-There is still a very clear imbalance between men and women in physics.
-If women do choose physics, they face a leaky pipeline: the higher the positions, the fewer women.
-Here you can find data showing the proportion of women in physics, so you can see for yourself.
-This is why in this section whe want to share data which highlights the gender gap in physics.
+Our aim with atom*innen is first of all to inform: We want to emphasize that, despite some progress within the last decades, there are still too few women in Austria (and in Europe in general) who choose physics as a career.
+In many countries, you can find a clear imbalance between men and women in physics.

 Interactive Maps